walshbr/introduction-to-text-analysis/conclusion/adapting.md

 ![copy of github repository after forking](/assets/conclusion/github-forking.jpg)

 Note the "forked from bmw9t/introduction-to-text-analysis" window at the top of the window, which lets you know where the book originated from.
 Above that you will see your own book's location.
+You now have your own version of the book's various files, and any changes you make to your own version will not affect our original book.
+GitHub will also keep track of your book's history for you.

-#### Publishing
+## Publishing

 You have a copy of the files that make up the book, but you will need to sync them with GitBooks if you want to publish them online in the same way that we have done here.
 To do so, after logging into GitBooks you will click on the green 'Import Button.' ![gitbook add book button](/assets/conclusion/gitbook-add-book.jpg)